 Counterfeit parts are of special concern to Kontron America.
-The requirements of AS6174 and/or AS5553 are to be met.
+A counterfeit prevention system shall meet the requirements of AS6081, AS5553 and shall be in accordance with DFARS 252.246.
 If suspect/counterfeit parts are furnished under this P.O. or are found in any of the goods delivered to KAI they will be impounded by the Buyer.
 The Seller shall be liable for all costs, including but not limited to Buyer's internal and external costs, relating to the removal and replacement of said parts.
 To avoid or lesson the possibility of the inadvertent use of counterfeit parts, the Seller shall only purchase components and parts procured directly from the Original Equipment Manufacturer (OEMs), through the OEM's authorized distributor chain, or if through an independent Distributor, Seller must make available to Buyer (if Buyer requests) OEM documentation that authenticates traceability of the components to the applicable OEM.

 Supplier shall maintain and make available to Kontron America, Inc. all records for, or related to, Kontron America, Inc. products.
 Records must be retained at least ten (10) years following Kontron America, Inc.’s final payment under its prime contract unless otherwise specified.
 Accordingly, the Supplier shall receive written approval from a Kontron America, Inc. Authorized Representative prior to destroying any of these records.